 Beware of dry air.
-While the best antidote to the cold can seem to be turning up the heat or lighting a nice fire in the fireplace when you get inside, the heat can also zap the moisture from the air.
+While the best antidote to the cold can seem to be turning up the heat when you get inside, the heat can also zap the moisture from the air.
 And dry air can irritate your skin.
 To counteract this dry heat, consider using a humidifier to add moisture back into the air.

 Dry, cold weather can cause a range of dry skin issues, including patchy or flaky spots, xerosis, or flare-ups for people who have eczema.
 To soothe dry, irritated skin, consider applying lotion or moisturizer frequently during the winter months.
 If you have a chronic skin condition or develop extremely dry, uncomfortable skin, speak with your healthcare provider about products that might help.